-In a leveraged buyout, the new investors (Private equity or LBO Firm) form a new company that they use to acquire the target company.
+In a leveraged buyout, the new investors (private equity or LBO Firm) form a new entity that they use to acquire the target company.
 After a buyout, the target becomes a subsidiary of the new company, or they merge to form one company.

 Bank debt is also referred to as senior debt, and it is the cheapest form of financing instrument used to acquire a target company in a leveraged buyout, accounting for 50-80% of LBO capital structure.
 It has a lower interest rate than other financing instruments, making it the most preferred by investors.
 However, bank debts come with covenants and limitations that restrict a company from paying dividends to shareholders, raising additional bank debts and acquiring other companies while the debt is active.
 Bank debts have a payback time of 5 to 10 years.
 If the company liquidates before the debt is fully paid, bank debts get paid off first.

 High yield debt is typically an unsecured debt and carries a high-interest rate that compensates the investors for risking their money.
 They have less restrictive limitations or covenants than there are in bank debts.
 In the event of a liquidation, high yield debt is paid before equity holders but after the bank debt.
 The debt can be raised in the public debt market or private institutional market.
 Its payback period is 8 to 10 years with a bullet repayment and early repayment options.